Illinois Business Name Search (LLC lookup) - 2025 Guide

 How do I search the Illinois business entity name database?

-You can use the business entity search to search your business name against the existing business entities registered in Illinois.
+You can use the business entity search to compare your business name against the existing business entities registered in Illinois.

 Note: This tool is sometimes called the Illinois Business Name Search or the Illinois Business Entity Search.
 They both refer to the same website and get you the same search records.